Credit repair fraud

 - They charge fees up front: A simple rule is to never pay up front.
 Beware of monthly subscription fees!
 Many scams will also try to rope you into paying a monthly subscription fee that you have to tell them to cancel.
 The law prohibits credit repair companies from charging upfront fees.
 This is an area where many credit repair companies break the law; some companies may be unaware that they're not supposed to charge customers upfront.

 - They try to guarantee a credit score gain: Offering a guaranteed point increase isn’t possible because no one can remove accurate and up-to-date information from your credit report.

 - They tell you not to talk to a credit reporting company: No legitimate credit repair company will do this.

-- They don’t or won’t tell you what you can do for free: People can obtain a detailed credit report for very low cost, and often get a credit report for free.
+- They don’t or won’t tell you what you can do for free: People can obtain a detailed credit report for a very low cost, and often get a credit report for free.
 In addition, you can file disputes without the help of a credit repair agency.
 You aren’t given a copy of the “Consumer Credit File Rights Under State and Federal Law” letting you know your rights to obtain a credit report and dispute inaccurate credit report information.
 All credit repair companies are required to let you know that you can perform these services on your own.

-- They won’t tell you how you can cancel: By law you have the right to cancel, free of charge, any contract for credit repair up to three business days after you sign.
+- They won’t tell you how you can cancel: By law, you have the right to cancel, free of charge, any contract for credit repair up to three business days after you sign.

 - They call you, you don’t call them: While it's not illegal to contact you through telemarketing, you should always be suspicious of any credit repair agency that cold calls to sell you their service.
-Instead, you can find a reputable credit repair company through a list of government approved credit counselors.
+Instead, you can find a reputable credit repair company through a list of government-approved credit counselors.